halfer/piwik-database-configuration/README.md

 based on environment variables.
 This is great for containerisation, since it means that one container image is good for all environments.

+It should work with both Piwik 2 and Piwik 3.

 Installation
 ---